SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/03-JWT.md

 **JWT** is secure because of a digital signature.

-There are two ways to digitally sign a token:
+There are two ways to sign a token digitally:

 - `secret`: Signing with a secret, using the **HMAC** algorithm.